carpentries/carpentries.org-archive/_posts/2020/05/2020-15-29-south-africa-online-workshop.md

 - Zoom's Breakout rooms for learner support i.e. troubleshooting;
 - Took a 10 minute break for every 50 minutes taught;
 - Invited a smaller group of learners to the workshop - usually, a workshop will have 15-25 learners, ours had six learners;
-- Arranged learner screens to view both Zoom and the presentations together, if a second screen was not an option for the learners;
+- Arranged learner screens to view both Zoom and the software application together, if a second screen was not an option for the learners;
 - Organised interruption by co-instructors periodically to notify the lead instructor about hands raised or red/green stickies in the chat, and
 - Technical instructor (certified Carpentries Instructor) running the Zoom room.
 Use of a tablet allowed the technical instructor to have a 'learner' view.